thaddeuspearson/teaching/multi_dim_sum_list_explanation.md

 ## Return the Sum

-Since we are at the end of our function already, let's finish things up by returning our `sum` when our `for` loop returns.
+Since we are at the end of our function, let's finish things up by returning our `sum` when our `for` loop is finished.

 ```python